stasbychkar/GradeManagementSystem360/README.md

 #### By: Stan Bychkar, Sohail Chutani, Ilham Mohamed, Justin Rabung, and Alan Vu

 ## Brief Description
 This is our final project for CSS 360 - Software Engineering.
 This project involved developing a program from start to finish following the software development life cycle.
+This grade management program allows users to store student grades in a database and get certain aggregated statistics from them.
+Key features include:
+* A CSV file acting as the database - saving the data
+* The ability to add, edit, and delete students from the database
+* Generating a histogram of student grades
+* Generating statistics of students (Number of students, mean and median GPA, and standard deviation)

 ## Instructions for running the program